sanity-io/sanity-plugin-media/README.md

 <details>
 <summary>How does the plugin determine what should uploaded as a <code>sanity.imageAsset</code> or <code>sanity.fileAsset</code>?</summary>

-- As a rule of thumb, when uploading when accessing the plugin as a _tool_ (e.g. if you've acceessed it via the header), it will look at incoming files' MIME type.
+- As a rule of thumb, when uploading when accessing the plugin as a _tool_ (e.g. if you've acceessed it via the studio menu), it will look at any incoming files' MIME type.
 All files of type `image/*` will be uploaded as `sanity.imageAsset` whilst everything else will be treated as `sanity.fileAsset`
-- If you upload when using the plugin in a file selection context, all files will be uploaded as `sanity.fileAsset`, regardless of their MIME type.
+- If you upload when using the plugin in a _file_ selection context, these be uploaded as `sanity.fileAsset` regardless of their MIME type.
 This is probably not what you want, since images uploaded as files won't have associated metadata nor will they work in Sanity's image pipeline.

 </details>